rachelwhaley/rachelwhaley.github.io/content/docs/excel-week1.md

 * Next is the name of the function
 * Next are parentheses `()` which may be empty or may contain one or more inputs to the function, called arguments.
 If there are multiple arguments, they are separated with commas

+**Pro Tip!** Whenever you start typing in a function name, Excel will provide a helpful pop-up to show you how many inputs you'll need and what they are.
+For a more detailed description, go to the View menu (not the ribbon) and click Formula Builder, which will give you a sidebar with more info on what each argument is.

 ### Math formulas
 Next, we'll test out a simple math formula by adding a column for the length of each content piece in minutes:
 1. Add a new column to your table (right-click the rightmost column of the table and choose Insert -> Table Columns to Right)